 Today we mover from Ramdung Base Camp to Ramdung High Camp at around 5550 m.
 We’ll relax in the morning to conserve our energy and head to high camp straight after lunch.
-On arrival at high camp we’ll fuel up in readiness for our summit attempt the following morning.
+On arrival at high camp, we’ll fuel up in readiness for our summit attempt the following morning.

 Ramdung is a challenging little summit and we’ll be up at 3.00 am to get an early start.
 We’ll climb a steepish slope to the short snow ridge running south to around 5700 m and then we continue southwest towards the summit.
 A final steep slope leads to the summit plateau which is large and flat.
 The views are awesome from the summit of Ramdung at 5930 m.
-We descend by the same route all the way back to Ramdung Base Camp.
+We descend by the same route back to Ramdung Base Camp.
 Overnight at Ramdung Base Camp (4900 m).
 We include an extra day in our itinerary here to allow for an additional summit attempt if necessary due to weather.

 Today is an easy and gentle walk downhill to Thame.
 Here we visit the local monastery and enjoy some great local produce.
 Thame is a beautiful Sherpa village and is on the main route for the Tibetan traders and their yaks as they head to the markets at Namche Bazaar having crossed the Nangpa-La (pass).
 Overnight at Thame (3871 m).

 Today we trek from Thame to Namche Bazaar at 3440 m.
 We enjoy the fantastic hospitality of Maya and Dorje Sherpa at the Namche Hotel – which is home to the finest food in all of Nepal, not to mention the best hot showers in the Khumbu!
-Namche Bazaar is the gateway to the Everest region and is a vibrant and bustling town with a variety of markets, shops and bakeries.
+Namche Bazaar is the gateway to the Everest region and is a vibrant and bustling town with a variety of markets, shops, and bakeries.
 Overnight at Namche Bazaar (3440 m).

 It’s all downhill today as we trek from Namche Bazaar to Lukla.
-In Lukla we enjoy a final night of celebration with our porters and guides with our great friend and host Kami Sherpa at Namaste Lodge.
+In Lukla, we enjoy a final night of celebration with our porters and guides with our great friend and host Kami Sherpa at Namaste Lodge.
 Overnight at Lukla (2800 m).

-Fly from Lukla to Kathmandu and check in The Hotel.
+Fly from Lukla to Kathmandu and check-in The Hotel.
 Another celebration and party!

 Trip concludes.
 All guests will be conveyed to Kathmandu International Airport to meet their respective flights.